 About the charity

-Border Community Support was established in 2007 with the ambition to help and
+Border Biscuits John Cunningham Trust (formerly Border Biscuits Community Support) was established in 2007 with the ambition to help and support causes in the local community through investment and leadership.

 commits 10% of its profits every year to the charity.